mihailgaberov/mihail-gaberov.eu/src/pages/how-to-build-an-spa-with-vuejs-and-csharp-dotnet-core/index.md

 ---
-title: "How to Build a SPA with Vue.js and C# Using .NET Core"
+title: "How to Build an SPA with Vue.js and C# Using .NET Core"
 date: "2020-09-16"
 ---